-[First published on OECD’s website, prior to OECD’s Global Forum for Democracy.]
+[First published on OECD’s website, prior to OECD’s Global Forum for Development.]

 The benefits of citizen engagement are numerous, wide-ranging and significant for all stakeholders, as Striking Poverty, a World Bank initiative, illustrates: